woodard/libabigail/doc/manuals/abipkgdiff.rst

     into a separate file, tells ``abipkgdiff`` where to find that separate debug information package.

+    Note that the debug info for *package1* can have been split into several different debug info packages.
+In that case, several instances of this options can be provided, along with those several different debug info packages.

   * ``--debug-info-pkg2 | --d2`` <path>

     For cases where the debug information for *package2* is split out into a separate file, tells ``abipkgdiff`` where to find that separate debug information package.

+    Note that the debug info for *package2* can have been split into several different debug info packages.
+In that case, several instances of this options can be provided, along with those several different debug info packages.

   * ``--devel-pkg1 | --devel1`` <path>